Onsombi-Felisha/Real-Estate--Asset-Management/README.md

 # Machine Learning Model

-Three models were used and evaulted them with using accuracy score.
+Three models were used and evaulted them with using accuracy score, classification report.

 Model Listing :